 If you’re finding some discrepancies between your sales numbers or inventory and what’s in the till, it may be that your employees are stealing from you.
 In fact, it’s more than likely if you consider that 75% to 85% of all theft is committed by employees, whether intentional or not.
 Because theft erodes your profit margins, the sooner you nip this problem in the bud, the better.

-Luckily a restaurant POS can help.
+Luckily a restaurant POS can play a key role in your restaurant loss prevention strategy.
 Firstly, a restaurant POS tracks all orders.
 For servers to pick up an order from the kitchen, they have to type it into the POS.
 This includes all upsells, sides, everything.

 Secondly, you can create permissions based on job role.
 You can set your POS so that only the manager can void or comp an item.
 This setting prevents potential misuse of voids, like servers from giving their friends a free meal.